 8.2.1 Permitted Materials Permitted materials include: asphalt or composite flat shingles, in black or dark earth tones without pattern or excessive texture; dark tone, non-reflective metal and earth sod.
-The DC encourages exploration of new and alternate materials.
-These materials will be considered on an individual basis, with adequate evidence of proven use and/or testing and aesthetic compatibility.
-Specifications and/or samples of roofing materials must be submitted for approval by the DC.
+The DC encourages exploration of new of crushed rock materials must be uniform and the color must be approved by the DC.

-8.2.2 Flat Roofs A flat roof may be sheathed with a "built-up" roofing system - but only if approved by the DC.
-The size of crushed rock materials must be uniform and the color must be approved by the DC.
+8.2.2 Flat Roofs A flat roof may be sheathed with a "built-